What you will study

 Block 1: Setting out from Home

-This block will be an introduction to the module and to studying.
+This block is an introduction to the module and to studying.
 It will start as a personal journey that will equip you with powerful ideas about the place of humanity on a dynamic planet.
 It will sketch out how we’ve come to understand the most pressing issues of biodiversity loss and climate change.
 We’ll ask you to carry out your own carbon footprint exercise and consider individual action to reduce your footprint.
 Using the framework of ‘I/we/they’, we’ll introduce actions at all scales to understand environmental issues and responses – and develop your understanding later in the module.

 Block 2: Arctic Approach

 This block explores the Arctic – a place that has long fascinated scientific researchers, artists and adventurers.
 It will help you explore different ways of seeing and knowing about environmental change.
-We think of the Arctic as a kind of early-warning system for global warming and climate change.
+We think of the Arctic as a kind of early warning system for global warming and climate change.
 This block will give you a sense of the different ways in which the scientists who now work there – and the societies who have been living there for centuries – investigate, communicate and experience environmental change.

 Block 3: Nile Limits